-Any change in your personal status such as address, telephone number, marital status, dependents, etc. must be given immediately to the Medical Education Department and to your Residency Department.
+Any change in your personal status such as address, telephone number, marital status, dependents, etc. must be given immediately to Aultman Human Resources, the Medical Education Department and your Residency Department.
 The information is required in order to satisfy legal requirements and also to allow for quick communication in the event of an emergency.